NJBow/CV/README.md

 My main driving force, a thirst for a pure understanding of all situations I face.

 This feature has matured throughout my university via the need to know more on the topics I studied.
-However I found that my interest in coding and software development has developed far more so than my previous academics and thus commands my passion for information.
+However, I found that my interest in coding and software development has developed far more than my previous academics and thus commands my passion for information.

-Throughout my experiences at Makers Academy, University and it's multiple soceities/teams, this has proved a valuable asset, that provides for both myself and those surrounding the projects I take part in.
+Throughout my experiences at Makers Academy, University and it's multiple soceities/teams, this has proved a valuable asset that provides for both myself and those surrounding the projects I take part in.

 *Leadership and teamwork*

-Applying both to a team aspect and my own growth, I have built the ability to lead where is required but still remain at a level which my peers and colleagues may approach and debate what happens next.
+Applying both to a team setting and my own growth, I have built the ability to lead where is required but still remain at a level which my peers and colleagues may approach and debate what happens next.

 Vital when organising events at university, and reaching a Minimum Viable Product during my software development projects.

 A specific example would be the AudioDash product.
 In a team of 5 we were given a 2 week period to create an MVP of our chosen product.
 By the beginning of the second week, we had nothing aside from 14 lines of code on a single file, due to lack of direction.
-I brought the team together by undertaking regular stand-ups, mob reviews and intense pair-programming leading to us producing an MVP product with additional bonus features.
+I brought the team together by undertaking regular stand-ups, mob reviews and intense pair-programming, leading to us producing an MVP product with additional bonus features.

 *Analytical approach*

 An ability that has flourished through work related and cultural experiences.
-My first real instinct to visually analyse came from study of individual giraffes on a conservancy, this flourished in university and throughout my coding experience and has been invaluable towards Test Driven Development and bug fixing.
+My first real instinct to visually analyse came from study of individual giraffes on a conservancy, this flourished in university and throughout my coding experience and has been invaluable towards project development and bug fixing.

 #### Education and Experience